ademakov/Oroch/README.md

 The focus of the library is uniform handling of the different integer types.
 The same template-based interface deals with short and long, unsigned and signed types.
-Below is the sample of library use:
+Below is a sample of the library use:

 ```C++
     std::array<int, 6> ints = { 1, 100, 10000, -1, -100, -10000 };